duaraghav8/sol-explore/README.md

 /*
-here, solExplore is the required()d object, ast is the Abstract Syntax Tree created by solidity-parser */ solExplore.traverse (ast, {
+here, solExplore is the required()d object, ast is the Abstract Syntax Tree created by solidity-parser See examples/ directory for complete example with sample solidity code */ solExplore.traverse (ast, {
 	enter: function (node) {